iitmotorsports/graphics/README.md

 ## Color

-The chosen color pallet and combinations
+The chosen color palette and combinations

 ## Logo